 I’ve written about San Diego’s unique identity as an art+tech hub, profiled an unusual local artist, interviewed local leaders about where they like to see art, and previewed upcoming exhibitions and festivals.
-I covered Comic-Con as a photographer for the Tourism Authority’s social media channels, and will do so again in 2017.
-I’m currently working on 14 articles for their arts and culture section.
+In 2016 and 2017 I covered Comic-Con as a photographer for the Tourism Authority’s social media channels.

 I wrote 18 articles for the Union-Tribune including Sunday features, weekend previews and the visual arts sections of the spring, summer and fall special editions.
 One of my features, “Artist in the moment: Robert Irwin,” was reprinted in the Los Angeles Times on Sunday, April 24.
 Full list of stories here.